mkidson/mkidson_obsidian_vault/VWS/Module 1 - Fire Fundamentals.md

 ### Wildfire
 - The focus is on suppressing fires in natural fuels: grass, shrubs, forest.
 - Spread over large areas
-- Require specialise tactics and equipment
+- Require specialised tactics and equipment
 - Firefighters pack lighter and wear less PPE to move quickly
 - Nomex is used for fire resistance
 - Contain and extinguish fires while minimising damage to natural resources